The Auto Mechanic - Expert Car Maintenance Tips And Tricks

 Q: Do I need to change the brake pads and rotors together?

-If the brake rotor has a warpage, changing brake pads only might not be effective.
+If the brake rotor is warped, changing the brake pads alone might not be effective.
 You need to change both the pads and the rotor together.
-But for brake pad wear only, changing the pads will suffice.
+But changing the pads alone will suffice for brake pad wear only.

 Q: Do you have to bleed the brakes after changing pads?

-During brake pad replacement, air can enter the brake fluid line or reservoir.
+Air can enter the brake fluid line or reservoir during brake pad replacement.
 When air bubbles are locked inside the fluid line or reservoir, they will reduce the hydraulic pressure while braking.
-So, you must bleed the brakes after changing the brake pads every time.
+So, you must bleed the brakes every time you change the brake pads.

 Conclusion